 Supplemental Security Income Reform

 In considering changes to wage policies, including increasing the minimum wage, policymakers must acknowledge and address the potential for creating a work disincentive for many individuals with disabilities who receive Supplemental Security Income.
 Currently, when an individual reaches a certain income level, they lose access to SSI benefits.
-The maximum amount of SSI benefits individuals with disabilities are eligible to receive and save has not been adjusted in decades.
+The maximum amount that SSI beneficiaries are allowed to save while receiving benefits has also not been adjusted in decades.

-Congress and policymakers should consider legislation and initiatives that would not only address the issue of individuals losing significant and necessary benefits as they gain work but also eliminate the disincentives and penalties to allow individuals to save money.
+Congress and policymakers should consider legislation and initiatives that would address the issue of individuals losing significant and necessary benefits as they gain employment and eliminate the disincentives and penalties that prevent individuals from saving money.

 Policy Recommendations